AnalogIO/coffeecard_app/CONTRIBUTING.md

 ```

 Now go to github and create a pull request from the feature branch to the develop branch.
-If the pull request closes an issue, make sure to tag this issue in the description for the pull reguest.
+If the pull request closes an issue, make sure to tag this issue in the description for the pull request.